Municipal Services

 Report a Road Issue

-If your situation is urgent, you can call us 24 hours a day at (705) 752-1010 and leave a message as that voicemail is checked regularly.
+If your situation is urgent, you can call us 24 hours a day at 705-497-6516.
+This after-hours emergency number will direct your information to the appropriate staff.

 Litter Control